alkampfergit/personal-blog/codewrecks/content/post/old/2010/10/testing-capabilities-in-tfs-2010.md

 [![SNAGHTML6c144c](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML6c144c_thumb.png "SNAGHTML6c144c")](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML6c144c.png)

-* ***Figure 5***: How to assign a resource to a test case, in this example Iâ€™m assigning the Administrator to the â€œEsempio test case chiusoâ€ test case*
+* ***Figure 5***: How to assign a resource to a test case, in this example I'm assigning the Administrator to the â€œEsempio test case chiusoâ€ test case*

 Clearly you can use your GANTT chart to plan the execution.